edrob999/Lock-Unlock-Sheet/README.md

 Quickstart
 ---
-In the steps below, you'll copy the code to your Google My Drive folder, and set up the Look-Unlock-Sheet app
+In the steps below, you'll copy the code to your Google My Drive folder, and set up the Look-Unlock-Sheet sample
 | Step | Description |
 |:--:|---|
 | [<img src="res/copy-sheet-button.png" alt="copy sheet" width="170" height="50">](https://www.github.com/)| <-- Click button to copy Spreadsheet + code to your Google My Drive folder.<br>After a couple minutes, "Copy of LockUnlock-Spreadsheet-v1" will open in the browser |